SAND-Lab/MEA-NAP/docs/pipeline-steps.rst

 Starting the pipeline
 --------------------------------

-The Analysis Pipeline folder must be downloaded from our GitHub repository, opened in MATLAB and added with its subfolders to the path.
+The MEA-NAP Analysis Pipeline folder must be downloaded from our GitHub repository, opened in MATLAB and added with its subfolders to the path.

 The input files required for the pipeline are: